loomio/loomio_help/content/user_manual/groups/integrations/slack/index.md

 Select Slack, give it a name, paste the URL, and save.
 You're done!
 ![](s9.png)

-_Loomio is not created by, affiliated with, or supported by Microsoft._
+_Loomio is not created by, affiliated with, or supported by Slack._